TL;DR

 4. App builders.
 Agents that build a deployable app from a prompt, not a patch.
 Replit Agent 4 promotes "Parallel Task Execution" and "Multi-Format Building" for "web apps, mobile apps, landing pages, decks, and videos within a single project" (Replit). v0 sits here too.
 You type what you want, the agent ships a URL.

 5. Managed agent platforms.
 The newest category.
 Infrastructure for running your own agents as a service.
 Anthropic launched Claude Managed Agents on April 8, 2026 with "sandboxed code execution, checkpointing, credential management, scoped permissions, and end-to-end tracing" (claude.com/blog/claude-managed-agents).
-OpenAI's Agents SDK and the platform layer underneath it play the same role for OpenAI's stack.
+OpenAI's Agents SDK and the platform layer underneath it play the same role for OpenAI's stack, which is why the OpenAI Codex and managed agents piece is the natural follow-up.

 Most tools in 2026 blur these lines.
 Claude Code ships in terminal, VS Code, JetBrains, Desktop, Web, and iOS (docs).
 Factory Droids describe themselves as "The only software development agents that work everywhere you do" across IDE, terminal, desktop, web, CLI, and Slack (factory.ai).